 - 3⁄4 cup kefir or yogurt

-- If making yogurt, maintain temperature and cook for 30 min to an hour.
+- Maintain Temperature: Keep the temperature from 30 min to an hour.
 The longer you cook it, the thicker your yogurt will be.
 This step helps the proteins denature to be better coagulated during fermentation.
-For kefir, I let it go just until it hit temperature, then let it cool down.

 - Cool the Milk: Remove the pot from heat and let milk cool to 110°F (43°C).
 Don’t have a thermometer?
 A good trick is to dip your finger in the milk—if you have to pull it out after 10 seconds, the temperature is just right.

 - Add the cultures: Once it reaches desired temperature, add the yogurt cultures.
 Use a spoon to mix thoroughly.

 - Incubate the mixture: Pour the mixture into jars, screwing on the lids tightly.
 Incubate at 100–110°F (39–43°C) for 6 to 12 hours, keeping the jars in a warm spot, such as an insulated cooler filled with warm water, or a warm oven with the light on.
 We used a sous vide (Joule) which maintains the temperature while notifying when the cook time is done.
 The longer your yogurt ferments, the tangier it is.

 - Refrigerate and strain: Once finished, transfer to the fridge to slow down fermentation.
 If you prefer a thicker Greek-style or Icelandic yogurt, strain using a cheesecloth or fine mesh strainer for a few hours to remove excess whey.